hexiaoyi95/hexiaoyi95.github.io/README.md

-# Personal Website for Xiaoyi He
+# Personal Website for Shawn He

 This is a personal website built with Next.js, TypeScript, and Tailwind CSS.
 It serves as a platform to showcase professional information, projects, publications, and blog posts.